 Recall the days when bookkeepers using paper would record every single business transaction in a ledger.
 In the event some piece of data in a transaction needs updating, the original transaction does not go anywhere.
 It remains untouched, and a new entry is added to the ledger where the correction is made.
 In this way, a history of transaction activity is chained together.
 Were 100 such updates to be made, there would be 101 entries in the ledger.
 (1 for the original transaction, plus 100 updates.)
 But one should understand that databases have historically not followed this model.
 Instead, when an update is committed to a database, instead of it creating a new entry, the data in the original entry is overwritten leaving no trace of the state it was in prior to the update.
 So 100 updates to a single record would still mean only 1 record in the database.
-That certainly cuts down on the amount of storage space consumed and is perfectly okay when keeping a history of activity is unnecessary.
-But when a history of activity is required, it usually would mean keeping an “audit table” in a database where previous states of data are logged for audit purposes.
+That certainly cuts down on the amount of storage space consumed and is perfectly okay when keeping a history of activity is unnecessary, but when a history of activity is required, it usually would mean keeping an “audit table” in a database where previous states of data are logged for audit purposes.
 But even this has its shortcomings given that someone with access to the database could modify or delete records from the audit table without leaving a trace.

 Blockchain is built on the concept of decentralized computing which has its uses, particularly when multiple parties, particularly parties unbeknown to other parties, are involved with ensuring the integrity of data before committing that data to the network.
-But with elections, that is not the case and is one reason why blockchain is so poorly suited for elections.
-Instead, the act of a voter committing his or her ballot selections to a system occurs between a voter and a trusted authority like ElectionsOnline.
+But with elections, that is not the case and is one reason why traditional blockchain is so poorly suited for elections.
+Instead, the act of a voter committing his or her ballot selections to a system occurs between a voter and a trusted authority like Skypunch Technology.
 It’s not much different conceptually than an account holder depositing money into his or her bank account where the bank serves the central trusted authority.